-As our student, you’ll learn from active researchers and academics who are known and respected around the world.
+As our student, you’ll learn from world-leading philosophy researchers and academics who are known and respected around the world.
 With our flexible study options for philosophy, it’s up to you how deeply you want to delve into the big questions.
 Whichever path you choose, we make sure you graduate with skills suited to almost any industry.